ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Unlike consent state, this `shareData` is not persisted in client side storage.

 #### consentRequired
 `consentRequired`: Whether consent is required.
 It accepts boolean values.
 It also can be set to `remote` to fetch the value remotely from the `checkConsentHref` endpoint.
+Note that this value will be ignored if there is previous consent state stored in local cache.
+See [geoOverride](#geooverride) section for example use cases.

 #### onUpdateHref